 Cathy: Plus, I went a whole day, and only now, (9:38) do I have the faint whiff of cigarette smoke.
 That is also positive.

-Elaine: OK, so, at first we weren’t sure if the remedy would act on this but, apparently it will.
+Elaine: OK, so, at first we weren’t sure if the remedy would act on this [delusion of smell] but, apparently it does.
 This is very encouraging!

 That’s right, who knows if the patient will be cured, or have those peculiars disappear,